 FREE for registered University of Ottawa students.
-To reserve your place on the registration list for the dates requested, a 20$ deposit will be required.
-The deposit will be returned to you on the Saturday portion of the course, refunds students will receive their registration fee back within 14 days.
+To reserve your place on the registration list for the dates requested, a 30$ deposit.
+Upon completion of the course, refunds students will receive their registration fee back within 14 days.

-If you are a staff member of the University of Ottawa, there is a 20$ fee.
+If you are a staff member of the University of Ottawa, there is a 30$ fee paid upon registry.

-If you are from outside of the University of Ottawa, there is a 30$ fee *(please note: priority is given to the University of Ottawa students and employees).
+If you are from outside of the University of Ottawa, there is a 40$ fee paid upon registry. *(Registration priority is to the University of Ottawa students and employees).

-Cancellation Policy: a 96 hour notice is required.
-Any cancellation past the 96 hours will result in loss of deposit or course fees.
+Cancellation Policy: One full week prior notice required.
+Any cancellation shorter than 7 days will result in a loss of deposit or course fees.

 "This course improved my self-confidence a lot.
 Very well done, very respectful!"